-The last goal you are aiming with that brand name is to create experience.
+The last goal you aim with that brand name is to create an experience.
 Most of the names aren’t descriptive and if you don’t inspire them with soul and a story, they are empty shells.

-You have to provide context through a logo, visual elements and a wide set of experiences supporting the branding strategy to build a meaning.
+You have to provide context through a logo, visual elements, and a wide set of experiences supporting the branding strategy to build meaning.

 Expert’s opinion for company naming.

-We told you that your brand name is not a deal breaker, but still is a good place to start and reach the hearts of your customers.
-Pair it with amazing branding storytelling and the other components of brand personality and you have everything needed for success.
+We told you that your brand name is not a deal-breaker, but is still a good place to start and reach the hearts of your customers.
+Pair it with amazing branding storytelling and the other components of a brand personality and you have everything needed for success.

-Brand naming along with logo design gives you an opportunity to make an impression before customers have had a chance to experience your branding on social media and through content marketing.
+Brand naming and logo design allow you to make an impression before customers have had a chance to experience your branding on social media and through content marketing.